AntoineThibi/flashlight/website/docs/guides/react-native/react-native-eu.md

 # Measure and improve performance

-In this talk, we see how to
+Below is a video of a React Native EU talk where we see how to
 - use Flashlight to measure the startup performance of a dummy app with lots of performance issues
 - use different analysis tools to debunk the issues and fix them:
   - React DevTools